EichlerLab/asap/README.md

 # ASAP
 Autism Susceptibility Analysis Pipeline with a focus on Structural Variants (SVs).
 This repository documents the tasks involved in this project, which may be executed either sequentially or asynchronously.
-The approach used for rare variant or pathogenic candidate discovery in this study can be applied broadly to families affected by any rare disease.
+The approach used for rare variant or pathogenic candidate discovery in this study can be applied broadly to families (or individuals) affected by any rare disease.

 ##### System Requirements
 Hardware requirements: Any Processor capable of running x86_64 architecture and at least 128GB of memory.
 Some steps can process samples in parallel, while the steps that handle all samples together scale logarithmically with sample size.